Allegations about adults who work with children

 - non-sexual contact, which breaches a code of conduct or positive handling policy

-- providing rewards and incentives which are not sanctioned within a code of conduct and could single out particular children or young people to the detriment of others
+- providing rewards and incentives which are not sanctioned within a code of conduct.
+And when this singles out particular children or young people to the detriment of others

 - being under the influence of drugs or alcohol in the workplace